-- Learn about the structure of Girlguiding and how your responsibilities and position fit within it. - Learn about media relations, fundraising and marketing, digital communications and advocacy, and share best practice. - Be willing to learn about Girlguiding's national and local strategic aims and how these are being delivered locally. - Be willing to learn about Girlguiding's communications and PR strategy and ways of working. - Learn about Girlguiding's policies and Code of Conduct. - Be an ambassador for the values of Girlguiding.
+- Be committed to undertaking relevant training. - Learn about the structure of Girlguiding and how your responsibilities and position fit within it. - Be willing to learn about Girlguiding's national and local strategic aims and how these are being delivered locally. - Learn about Girlguiding's policies and Code of Conduct. - Be an ambassador for the values of Girlguiding. - Demonstrate an understanding of and experience of your area of specialism, both within Girlguiding and externally.